 This is the “regular” FINIS snorkel.
 They were the first company to have head-mounted snorkels, and exclusively held the patent on it until 2004.

-This is the most popular swim snorkel I’ve seen on deck (it also comes in yellow as well).
+This is the most popular swim snorkel I’ve seen on deck.

 3. MP Michael Phelps Focus Swim Snorkel